Aaron-Ritchey/coding-crossroads/README.md

 	- This is not a
 - Add an [epigram](https://en.wikipedia.org/wiki/Epigram) to each language and concept.
 	- To show how witty, pretty, and bright I am.
+- Set up a linter?
+- Look into how to post this vault in GitHub with correct URLs.
 ## Clean-up Tasks
 - find all multi-line code chunks and add language to first line
 - combine `#concepts/string/frequency` with `#concepts/array/frequency`